Using Helm to Improve Software Understandability

 And with that, we’ve successfully installed the Rookout controller in our Kubernetes cluster with Helm.
 How easy was that?
 If you want to take a deeper look into the Helm chart and supporting files themselves, you can check out this repository here: https://github.com/rookout/helm-charts/tree/master/charts/controller.

 Lastly, to continue the discussion of understandability, let’s take a look at how we can use Rookout and our newly installed controller to debug a live-running application!
 To start, let’s deploy a sample application into the Kubernetes cluster.

 For this example, we’ll use a sample To-Do list application which can be found here (feel free to fork it and play around with it in your own environment):

 To deploy the application, simply follow the instructions from the above GitHub repository.
-First we’ll create a secret which will contain our Rookout security token:
+First, we’ll create a secret that will contain our Rookout security token:

 Before we deploy the demo application, we’ll need to tell it to connect to the Rookout controller which we installed with Helm.
 To do that we’ll need to add two new environment variables in the deployment YAML.